 The east coast is touristy but not overly busy.
 Beaches can be pebbly but they’re appealing.
 The south coast has some sandy beaches but can feel a little industrial.

-If you like drinking wine, eating great food and chatting, and would like to see a less touristy side of Sicily, there’s no better place to stay than with Antonio and Sami in Canicatti.
-Antonio is a doctor who understands Sicily’s heart and mind.
+If you like drinking wine, chatting over great food, and would like to see a less touristy side of Sicily, there’s no better place to stay than with Antonio and Sami in Canicatti.
+As a doctor, Antonio understands Sicily’s heart, and also its mind.
 Sami is a dignified, inspiring traveller who is wonderful with children.
 These are kind, interesting men who will welcome your kids with open arms.
-You can find them on Airbnb.
+Find them by searching Airbnb, Sicily, Canicatti.

-Villa Veronica is about a 15 minute drive from Taormina, close to Gaggi.
+Villa Veronica (search Villa Veronica, Taormina) about a 15 minute drive from Taormina, close to Gaggi.
 It has a pool, a lovely breakfast and friendly owners who love kids.
 If you have a car and don’t mind staying outside the town, it’s great value but a little tricky to find – drive slowly as Gaggi approaches and look for a small sign on the right hand side of the road.

 Sicily’s bigger than it looks on the map.
 A week isn’t long enough.
-I’d still like to see the north coast and Aeolian Islands.
+Next time, we’d aim to see the north coast and Aeolian Islands.